Elanco Animal Health (NYSE:ELAN) Issues Q3 2021 Earnings Guidance

 Elanco Animal Health (NYSE:ELAN) updated its third quarter 2021 earnings guidance on Monday.
-The company provided earnings per share guidance of $0.150-$0.190 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.200.
+The company provided earnings per share (EPS) guidance of $0.150-$0.190 for the period, compared to the Thomson Reuters consensus estimate of $0.200.
 The company issued revenue guidance of $1.08 billion-$1.10 billion, compared to the consensus revenue estimate of $1.09 billion.Elanco Animal Health also updated its FY 2021 guidance to $0.970-$1.030 EPS.

-ELAN has been the topic of a number of analyst reports.
-G.Research raised shares of Elanco Animal Health from a hold rating to a buy rating in a research note on Tuesday, May 11th.
-Credit Suisse Group initiated coverage on Elanco Animal Health in a research note on Thursday, August 5th.
-They set an outperform rating and a $38.00 target price for the company.
-Cleveland Research upgraded Elanco Animal Health from an underperform rating to a neutral rating in a report on Tuesday, June 15th. boosted their price objective on shares of Elanco Animal Health from $39.00 to $42.00 and gave the company a buy rating in a report on Monday, May 17th.
-Finally, Citigroup reaffirmed a buy rating and set a $42.00 target price (up previously from $39.00) on shares of Elanco Animal Health in a research note on Monday, May 17th.
-Five research analysts have rated the stock with a hold rating and seven have given a buy rating to the company’s stock.
-The stock currently has a consensus rating of Buy and a consensus price target of $37.75.
+Elanco Animal Health (NYSE:ELAN) last announced its quarterly earnings data on Sunday, August 8th.
+The company reported $0.28 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.26 by $0.02.
+Elanco Animal Health had a positive return on equity of 5.24% and a negative net margin of 16.02%.
+The firm had revenue of $1.28 billion for the quarter, compared to analysts’ expectations of $1.24 billion.
+During the same period last year, the business posted ($0.09) earnings per share.
+The firm’s revenue for the quarter was up 118.3% on a year-over-year basis.
+Sell-side analysts anticipate that Elanco Animal Health will post 1.01 EPS for the current fiscal year.

-In related news, Director Michael J. Harrington bought 3,000 shares of the stock in a transaction dated Wednesday, August 11th.
-The stock was acquired at an average price of $28.98 per share, for a total transaction of $86,940.00.
-Following the acquisition, the director now owns 25,684 shares in the company, valued at approximately $744,322.32.
-The transaction was disclosed in a document filed with the SEC, which is accessible through the SEC website.
-Also, CEO Jeffrey N. Simmons purchased 16,850 shares of Elanco Animal Health stock in a transaction that occurred on Wednesday, August 11th.
-The stock was bought at an average cost of $29.70 per share, with a total value of $500,445.00.
-Following the completion of the transaction, the chief executive officer now owns 568,577 shares of the company’s stock, valued at $16,886,736.90.
+In other Elanco Animal Health news, major shareholder Elanco Animal Health Inc purchased 45,508,938 shares of the company’s stock in a transaction on Friday, August 27th.
+The shares were bought at an average cost of $9.25 per share, with a total value of $420,957,676.50.
+The purchase was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+Also, Director Michael J. Harrington purchased 3,000 shares of the business’s stock in a transaction on Wednesday, August 11th.
+The stock was purchased at an average cost of $28.98 per share, with a total value of $86,940.00.
+Following the acquisition, the director now owns 25,684 shares in the company, valued at $744,322.32.
 The disclosure for this purchase can be found here.
-Insiders own 6.11% of the company’s stock.
+Insiders have bought a total of 45,528,788 shares of company stock valued at $421,545,062 over the last ninety days.
+Company insiders own 6.11% of the company’s stock.

 About Elanco Animal Health